-I have been concerned with modeling the economic growth of nations, considered either singly or as linked through trade.
-In part, this was a response to the form of the observations I cited at the beginning: Most of our data come in the form of national time series, so 'fitting the facts' is taken to mean fitting national summary facts.
+The model that I think is central was developed in section 4.
+It is a system with a given rate of population growth but which is acted on by no other outside or exogenous forces.
+There are two kinds of capital, or state variables, in the system: physical capital that is accumulated and utilized in production under a familiar neoclassical technology, and human capital that enhances the productivity or both labor and physical capital, this was a response to the form of the observations I cited at the beginning: Most of our data come in the form of national time series, so 'fitting the facts' is taken to mean fitting national summary facts.
 For considering effects of changes in policies the nation is again the natural unit, for the most important fiscal and commercial policies are national and affect national economies in a uniform way.
-But from the viewpoint of a technology - like (11) - through which the average skill level of a group of people is assumed to affect the productivity of each individual within the group, a national economy is a completely arbitrary unit to consider.
+But like (11) - through which the technology -from the viewpoint of a average skill level of a group of people is assumed to affect the economy national productivity of each individual within the group, a is a completely arbitrary unit to consider.
 Surely if Puerto Rico were to become the fifty-first state this would not, by itself, alter the productivity of the people now located in Puerto Rico, even though it would sharply increase the average level of human capital of those politically defined as their fellow citizens.
-The external effects that the term $h\sim$ in (11) is intended to capture have to do with the influences people have on the productivity of others, so the scope of such effects must have to do with the ways various groups of people interact, which may be affected by political boundaries but are certainly an entirely different matter conceptually.
+The external effects that in (11) is intended to capture have to do with the h- the term of ope csinfluences people have on the productivity of others, so the such effects must have to do with the ways various groups of people interact, which may be affected by political boundaries but are certainly an entirely different matter conceptually.

 Once this question of the scope of external effects is raised, it is clear that it cannot have a single correct answer.
 Many such effects can be internalized within small groups of people - firms or families.
-By dealing with an in finitely-lived family as a typical agent, I have assumed that such effects are dealt with at the non-market level and so create no gap between private and social returns.
-At the other extreme, basic discoveries that immediately be come common property - the development of a new mathematical result say - are human capital in the sense that they arise from resources allocated to such discoveries that could instead have been used to produce current consumption, but to most countries as well as to most individual agents they appear 'exogenous' and would be better modelled as A(t) in section 2 than as $h\ a(t)$ in section 4.
+By dealing with an in finitely-lived family as a typical -agent, I have assumed that such effects are dealt with at the non market level and so create no gap between private and social returns.
+At the other extreme, basic discoveries that immediately be come common property - the development of a new mathematical result say - are human capital in the sense that they arise from resources allocated to such discoveries that could instead have been used to produce current consumption, but to most countries as well as to most individual agents they appear 'exogenous' and would be better in section 4. a(t)h in section 2 than as A(t) modelled as